pranavmital/projects/_posts/2020-3-23-tedx-design.markdown

 In the paragraphs that follow, I’ll give a product by product breakdown of what went through my head as I designed each of them and why I did what I did.

 ### The Ticket
+The ticket was the item I started with.
+At the time, I was very inspired by Virgil Abloh’s work and I wanted to incorporate his eccentric style into my design.
+A barcode was one of the first things that came to my mind when I envisioned a ticket and so, I decided to make it the hero of my design.
+I just wasn’t sure how.

+After playing around for a bit, I got the idea of placing one barcode over another to form the TEDx ‘X’ and just like that, I had my hero element.

 ![Ticket1](/assets/images/tedx1.jpg)
 ![Ticket2](/assets/images/tedx2.jpg)

+At first, I had used dummy barcodes to form the X but then later I thought to myself, “why not use actual ones?” and so, I went to this website (link) and then generated a Code128 barcode which returned the text ‘TEDxNIITUniversity’ upon scanning and made the X using that.

 ![Ticket3](/assets/images/tedx3.jpg)

 ### The Bookmark